Another service to provide our patients with the BEST dental experience possible

 If the fracture is small, a simple filling may do the trick.
 Let untreated, the fracture will continue to break down the tooth structure and require a more involved restoration like a crown.

 Sometimes craze-lines appear on teeth.
-These vertical lines are cracks in the tooth enamel caused by stress placed on a tooth.
+These vertical lines are cracks in the teeth enamel caused by stress placed on a tooth.
 This can be caused by a long lifetime of chewing or by activities such as TMJ, clenching, grinding teeth, or biting fingernails.

 These unsightly surface cracks darken the look of teeth, over time.
 Luckily, dentists can use tooth-colored filling material to cover craze lines and restore the look of beautiful teeth.
 This kind of tooth filling is sometimes called cosmetic bonding.